envstudio/nerva/README.md

 nano install.sh

-and edit NV_ADDRESS and Core
+and change $1 with your nv_address  and $2 with your core what you want to use
 <br><br><br>

 run after reboot